czapek1337/toy-kernel/README.md

 - `make run-debug` which will run the kernel with interrupt logging and without kvm,
 - `make run-gdb` which will run the kernel in default configuration without kvm and with a gdb server set up on port 1234

-if you want to use any of these command with a uefi compatible image, add `FIRMWARE=uefi` to the command
+if you want to use any of these command with a uefi compatible image, add `FIRMWARE=uefi` to the command, i strongly recommend to use the legacy bios images for testing due to the uefi firmware being terribly slow for some reaosn and only use the uefi images if you want to make sure everything is working for both legacy and uefi modes

 ## license